GUIDE: What are the steps to choose an ERP for a service company?

 Questions to ask:

-• Are fees managed, via a mobile app with data recognition?
+• Are expenses managed via a mobile app with data recognition?

-• How do you manage the different types of absences?
+• How do you manage different types of absences?

-• Can we manage purchases and supplier invoicing?
+• Can we manage purchasing and supplier invoicing?

 Discover how Stafiz ERP can boost your performance and simplify your business